jemarsha/TweetClusteringJaccard/README.md

 from Twitter and gain significant insight on whatever information you are looking for on twitter!
 Enjoy

 Code is commented for ease of usage by others.
 I have included several files to see how the output looks.
 The InitialSeeds.txt file and the Tweets.Json file go together from the Boston Marathon.
-The OregonShooting.json file goes with the outputinWords.txt file and outputinNumbers.txt file.
+The OregonShootingTweets.json file goes with the OutputinWords.txt file and outputbyCentroid.txt file.

 Depending on the command line argument, You've got two ways to run it, either with the initial parameter K as shown in the example below: